 Although venture debt is available in the Indian market, it falls short of addressing the varied needs for climate tech innovations.
-See more insights from the climate debt network members on page 24.
+See more insights from our climate debt network members on page 24.

-Conversely, debt also plays a pivotal role for growth-stage startups to support infrastructure scaling of capital-intensive technologies.
+Conversely, debt also plays a pivotal role for growth-stage startups to support infrastructure scaling of capitalintensive technologies.